Patient Monitor Accessories: Complete Guide by Parameter Type

 Accessory Components

 ECG Trunk Cables — The main cable that plugs into the monitor.
 Available in 3-lead, 5-lead, and 10/12-lead configurations.
-The monitor-end connector is brand-specific (varies by Philips, GE, Mindray, etc.), while the patient-end terminates in a junction for attaching leadwires.
+The monitor-end connector is brand-specific (Philips, GE, Mindray, Nihon Kohden, Dräger, etc.), while the patient-end terminates in a junction for attaching leadwires.

 ECG Leadwires — Individual wires that connect from the trunk cable's junction to each electrode.
 Available with snap or grabber (pinch/clip) ends, in AHA (US color coding) or IEC (European color coding) standards.
 Leadwires bear the most physical stress and are replaced more frequently than trunk cables.
-See our Mindray 5-lead leadwires or Philips 3-lead leadwires as examples.
+Examples: Mindray 5-lead leadwires, Philips 3-lead leadwires, GE 5-lead leadwires.

 One-Piece ECG Cables — Integrates trunk cable and leadwires into a single unit.
-Simpler to use but must be replaced entirely when any leadwire fails.
-Examples: Mindray 3-lead one-piece, Mindray 5-lead one-piece.
+Simpler to manage but must be replaced entirely when any leadwire fails.
+Examples: Mindray 3-lead one-piece (snap), Mindray 5-lead one-piece (grabber).

 Symptom Likely Accessory Cause Solution